Neethu9074/carbon/README.md

 ### Executing tasks
 Tasks are defined in the `package.json`.
 They can be executed via `yarn run <taskname>`.
 For instance `yarn run test` (or `yarn test`) to execute the tests, `yarn run dev` to start up a proxy and development server or `yarn run build` to build the JavaScript files.

+For regular UI development, you need to execute `yarn run dev`.
+The development server will ask you several questions about development server settings.
+When in doubt, use the defaults, i.e. always hit `return` to accept the defaults.

 ### Upgrading Node.js
 From time to time we are upgrading the Node.js version that we are using for build of the `ui-client` as well as for the `in-server`.
 Node.js upgrades have been automated.
 Simply execute the following command in the root of the project to automatically upgrade your Node.js version via NVM.